thinkaliker/rice.sh/README.md

 ## About
 For the perfectionists.
 For the sysadmins.
 For the flashy.
 For the lazy.

-`rice.sh` is a set of fully configurable, modular scripts that can (theoretically) be run in any configuration to help stand up a new system, add quality-of-life enhancements, or make things look awesome.
+`rice.sh` is a set of fully configurable, modular scripts that can (theoretically) be run in any configuration to help stand up a new system, add quality-of-life enhancements, or to make things look awesome.

+Designed for Ubuntu based distros - but if you know how to port to other systems, please make a pull request!

 ## Executor
 All rice- scripts are run by `rice.sh`.
 By default, any existing files/configurations will be overwritten.